saoop/website_blocker/README.md

-# website_blocker
+# Domain blocker for Linux

-Domain blocker for Linux
+A  simple productivity app.
+IP sniffer that blocks a domain after a cetrain threshold of time spent on the domain is reached.